 District 54’s core curriculum is the foundation of Lincoln Prairie’s curriculum.
 Students engage in a variety of interactive projects and activities, which support both the Illinois Learning Standards and District 54’s goals and objectives.
 Instruction is thematically organized using authentic, integrated curriculum studies.

 An all-school yearly theme is emphasized to help students make meaningful connections.
 An emphasis is placed on balancing both the process and products of learning.
 Multiage classrooms allow students to be grouped and regrouped based on the students’ developmental readiness for a particular activity or unit.

-Students also receive Spanish instruction three times per week through our Foreign Language in the Elementary School Program.
+Students also receive Spanish instruction once a week through our Foreign Language in the Elementary School Program.
 Our gifted resource, special services and extended day programs provide additional support to further meet the needs of our students.

 Lincoln Prairie is a diverse community of learners.
 Classrooms are arranged in neighborhoods to promote interaction among different age groups, as well as with peers of one’s own age group.
 Students can act as both learners and leaders depending on the situation.
 Collaborative relationships between students of different ages and a sense of community are fostered through many Lincoln Prairie programs.

 A home-school partnership is encouraged through parent participation.
 Parents can be involved through a variety of activities, such as classroom curricular events, parent education workshops, conference attendance and the annual “Big Event.”